Onat-Inak/Computer-Vision/ReadMe.md

 - *Check_Transform*: This function is used to spot a wrong 2D transformation obtained from *SURF_MSAC*.
 - *apply_transformation*: Used to apply the estimated transformations to the images.

-//This function takes a reference image, a second image and a 2D transformation.
-It applies the 2D transformation to the second image to make it have the same perspective as the reference image.

 So far no class structure for module 1.
 Is this a Problem?